Last update: Jun 02, 2023 19:01 p.m. EDT

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: You must provide your Montana driver's license number.
-If you do not have a Montana driver's license number then you must list the LAST FOUR DIGITS OF YOUR SOCIAL SECURITY NUMBER.
-If you have neither a driver's license, nor a social security number, please write “NONE” on the form stating that you have none of the above and include a copy of one of the following alternative forms of identification: a United States passport, Montana tribal ID card, military ID card, or Montana concealed carry permit; or include a copy of photo identification, including but not limited to a school district or postsecondary education photo identification or a tribal photo identification, with your name; or a current utility bill, bank statement, paycheck, government check, or other government document that shows your name and current address.
+- Box 6 - ID Number: You must provide your Montana driver's license number, Montana ID card number, or the last 4 digits of your Social Security number.
+If you do not have any of these identification numbers, please check the box on the form stating that you have none of the above and include a copy of one of the following alternative forms of identification: a United States passport, Montana tribal ID card, military ID card, or Montana concealed carry permit; or include a copy of photo identification, including, but not limited to, a school district or postsecondary education photo identification with your name, and a current utility bill, bank statement, paycheck, government check, or other government document that shows your name and current address.

 - Box 7 - Choice of Party: Montana does NOT require that you register with a party to participate in partisan primary elections.